ALLUOS/ALLUOS.github.io/_posts/2021-01-03-storytelling.md

 ## Performance based outcomes

-As part of a new pipeline we also created performance based outcomes.
+As part of a new pipeline, we also created performance based outcomes.
 This means that if the group performed well in a task with 0 or only one mistake, next story block of the game will be very positive for the group.
 If they made 2 or 3 mistakes, they will be presented with a good outcome but the story will develop with some complications.
 And if the users failed the task, they are presented with a negative outcome.

 For example, participants can be presented with three different options:
 * to shoot the door opener;